 BayREN will also carry out complementary regional marketing for the program.
 This will include social media posts, regional email outreach, and announcements and presentations at regional meetings including BayREN’s Codes & Standards Program’s quarterly Forums.

 The Energy Roadmapping service will prioritize facilities that serve equity priority communities, based on either facility type or geographic location.
-The criteria for identifying these facilities and the process for giving them priority will be developed as part of the program launch activities.
+The criteria for identifying these facilities will be based on the Metropolitan Transportation Commission’s (MTC) Equity Priority Communities Framework.

 Energy Concierge Services